 - Feed them.
-As I’ve said before, your sugar glider may be barking because it’s hungry.
+As I’ve said before, they might be barking because they’re hungry.
 Try giving it some food to see if it’ll make the barking stop.

-- If your sugar glider’s cage is located next to a window, this can cause them to bark more often.
-They can see strange people, cars, or animals through the window and will bark to alert the rest of their pack (you and any other sugar gliders you may have) of their presence.
+- Put their cage away from windows.
+If your glider’s cage is located next to a window, this can cause them to bark more often.
+They can see strange people, cars, or animals through the window and will bark to alert the rest of the pack of their presence.
 Moving their enclosure away from the window can fix this.

-- Get a companion for your sugar glider.
-Sugar gliders can bark because of loneliness, getting a second sugar glider will prevent your friend from getting lonely when you’re not around and he will have someone to play and interact with.
+- Get a companion for your glider.
+Gliders are highly social animals and can bark because of loneliness, getting a second sugar glider will prevent your friend from getting lonely when you’re not around and he will have someone to play and interact with.

 What does the bark of a sugar glider sound like?